-- (1) Executive Department.
-This has direct supervision over all work carried on by International Headquarters, including arrangements for official meetings of the Board of Trustees, the International Council and International Committees; the regulation of operating expenditures, under direction of the Finance Committee, in conformity with the budget approved by the Board of Trustees; the editing of The Kiwanis Magazine; and general supervision of all other departments. - (2) Field Service Department.
+1) Executive Department.
+This has direct supervision over all work carried on by International Headquarters, including arrangements for official meetings of the Board of Trustees, the International Council and International Committees; the regulation of operating expenditures, under direction of the Finance Committee, in conformity with the budget approved by the Board of Trustees; the editing of the Kiwanis Magazine; and general supervision of all other departments.

+(2) Field Service Department.
 This has charge of the building of new clubs and of giving field service to clubs.
-Under the direction of this department Field Service Representatives carry on field work.
-These Field Service Representatives, under a new plan inaugurated in 1930, work exclusively upon a salary basis, with expenses defrayed.
-Formerly seven field service representatives served in seven respective regions but at present due to necessary retrenchment, this field work is done by two of the former field men and at least half time of two other staff men. - (3) Magazine Department.
+Under the direction of this department here are seven Field Service Representatives, working in seven definitely defined regions into which the whole area of Kiwanis International is divided.
+These Field Service Representatives, under a new plan inaugurated in 1930, work exclusively upon a salary basis, with expenses defrayed, and are therefore entirely under the direction of this department, both in the building of new clubs and the rendering of field service to clubs.

+- (3) Magazine Department.
 The head of this department serves as Managing Editor and Advertising Manager of The Kiwanis Magazine.
 The International Secretary acts as Editor and maintains direct supervision over the content, make-up and publication of the Magazine.
-Mr. Roe Fulkerson is the special editorial writer, with responsibilities for furnishing each month two pages of editorials, his personal page, and, from time to time, articles requested by the Board of Trustees.

-- (4) Department of Service.
-This renders service to new clubs, including instructions to newly elected officers and committees, plans for the presentation of charters and any special requests for advice or assistance; and to all clubs, except those classified as attention clubs, such service by correspondence as may be requested through letters or personal calls, and may be initiated by the department on the basis of the study of monthly reports from the clubs and of the visitation reports of the district officers. - (5) Department of Records.
-This department is divided into three bureaus: 1.
+Mr. Roe Fulkerson is the special editorial writer, with responsibilities for furnishing each month two pages of editorials, his personal page, and, from time to time, articles requested by the Board of Trustees. - (4) Department of Service.
+This renders service to new clubs, including instructions to newly elected officers and committees, plans for the presentation of charters and any special requests for advice or assistance; and to all clubs, except those classified as attention clubs, such service by correspondence as may be requested through letters or personal calls, and may be initiated by the department on the basis of the study of monthly reports from the clubs and of the visitation reports of the district officers. - (5) Department of Records and Statistics.
+This is divided into three bureaus: 1.
 The Bureau of Circulation and Classification maintains the membership and classification records of the members of all clubs and keeps up to date the subscription list of The Kiwanis Magazine.
-2. The Bureau of Tabulation and Research digests all newspaper clippings, all club and district bulletins and printed matter, studies the reports of clubs and refers various information to the proper departments and develops statistics on various phases of Headquarters work.

-3. The Bureau of Reports checks the monthly, semiannual and annual reports of all clubs, and the visitation and others reports from all districts. - (6) Department of Publicity.
+2. The Bureau of Tabulation and Research digests all newspapes clippings, all club and district bulletins and printed matter, studies the reports of clubs and refers various information to the proper departments and levelops statistics on various phases of Headquarters work.
+3. The Bureau of Reports checks the monthly, semi-annual and annual reports of all clubs, and the visitation and other reports from all districts.

+(6) Department of Publicity.
 This creates and places International publicity, furnishes press notices for the use of clubs and districts as well as copy and cuts for special newspaper editions.
-It takes charge of the publicity of annual conventions, and also keeps in touch with publicity dealing with Kiwanis throughout Canada and the United States through information furnished by the clubs and districts.
+It takes charge of the publicity of annual conventions, and also keeps in touch with all publicity dealing with Kiwanis throughout Canada and the United States through newspaper clippings furnished by clipping bureaus.